zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Problem Statement

-Existing solutions implement replication of data.
-Each data chunk should be stored at multiple nodes.
+One of the commonly used existing solutions is replication of data.
+It stores each data chunk should at multiple nodes.
 Nodes produce zero-knowledge proofs of data availability.
 When the number of nodes storing the chunks is low, the network distributes the chunks to other nodes.

 Let's discuss some of the disadvantages of this approach making it more expensive than Web2 storage.